 6. Standard Placement With Elevated Heels

-While uncommon and not recommended to do often, there is another leg press foot placement that can be used to increase quad engagement.
+While uncommon and not recommended to do often, there is another foot position on leg press that can be used to increase quad engagement.
 For this routine, the feet will start out simply enough with a standard placement in the center of the sled.

 However, for greater quad activation, the heels should be lifted just slightly off of the foot plate–not off of the edge of the foot plate, just raised slightly from the position they’re already in on the sled.